 Governmental Approvals/Construction of Lessee Improvements .

-Lessor acknowledges that Lessee intends upon constructing and operating a power plant for the generation of electricity upon the Land (the "Project").
+Lessor acknowledges that Lessee intends upon constructing and operating a power plant for the generation of electricity upon the Owner’s Land (the "Project").
 In this regard, during the Term, Lessee shall be entitled to apply for and obtain any and all necessary governmental approvals and permits required by Lessee for the Project.
 Lessor agrees to use its reasonable efforts to cooperate with and assist Lessee in Lessee's efforts to obtain the governmental approvals and complete the permitting process at no cost to Lessor, and Lessor agrees to promptly join in, execute and deliver to Lessee any applications and submittals required to be executed by the owner of the Land as provided in Section 4.3.
 Lessee hereby agrees to reimburse Lessor for reasonable out-of-pocket third party expenses incurred by Lessor in connection with any assistance provided to Lessee to obtain governmental approvals under this Section 5.1(a), provided such expenses have been pre-approved by Lessee in writing, and further provided that Lessor shall not be obligated to provide cooperation and/or assistance unless and until Lessee has approved the out-of-pocket third party expenses.

-Prior to commencing construction of the Lessee Improvements, Lessee shall, at Lessee's sole cost and expense, obtain all construction permits, licenses, platting approvals and regulatory approvals (the "Permits") required by applicable Governmental Regulations for the construction and operation of the Lessee Improvements and maintenance of the Property andshall provide to Lessor copies thereof.

-Notwithstanding anything to the contrary contained herein, Lessee shall not take and Lessor shall not be required to take any actions such that any applications, approvals or permits are binding on Lessor or the Land unless and until the Commencement Date.
+Prior to commencing construction of the Lessee Improvements, Lessee shall, at Lessee's sole cost and expense, obtain all construction permits, licenses, platting approvals and regulatory approvals (the "Permits") required by applicable Governmental Regulations for the construction and operation of the Lessee Improvements and maintenance of the Property and allow Lessor to review the Permits at reasonable times upon request.
+Lessee shall not take and Lessor shall not be required to take any actions such that any platting or other restrictions are binding on Lessor or the Land unless and until the Commencement Date.

 Ownership of Lessee Improvements.